MinchinWeb/blog.minchin.ca/content/20111016-3d-printing-and-model-trains.md

 added to my cart was out of stock, so I'm not sure they're in business anymore.

+### Conclusions

-**CONCLUSIONS.** 3D printing is still a developing technology and as such is not "state-of-the-art" for model making.
+3D printing is still a developing technology and as such is not "state-of-the-art" for model making.
 However, it is available at an accessible price point and allows creation of models at home!
 As a plus, I don't think it's unreasonable to turn it into a small